Checkmk

 • Checkmk fetches basic information directly from your cluster via the Kubernetes API.
 This can already be used to retrieve the states of nodes and containers.
 Most metadata from your pods and deployments is also obtained in this way.
 For a comprehensive monitoring, however, something is still missing up to this point.
 The questions of how much load, for example, a particular deployment is generating on the CPU, or how much memory a DaemonSet is currently tying up, cannot be answered with this method.

 • Since Prometheus is already installed by default in OpenShift clusters, Checkmk can query exactly this Prometheus instance within your OpenShift environment and prepare the resulting data for you in the usual Checkmk manner.
 For a fully comprehensive monitoring of your OpenShift environment, we strongly recommend setting up this connection.
-Additionally, using the Kubernetes dashboards in the CSE Checkmk Cloud Edition is only useful if the appropriate workload data is available.
+Additionally, using the Kubernetes dashboards is only useful if the appropriate workload data is available.

 3. Creating prerequisites in the cluster